-For students desiring to make a difference in the lives of individuals, families, and communities, Wittenberg University is excited to announce its newest educational opportunity, the Master of Science in Social Administration (MSSA; equivalent to a master’s in social work).
+For students desiring to make a difference in the lives of individuals, families, and communities, Wittenberg University is excited to announce its newest educational opportunity, the Master of Science in Social Administration (MSSA; UPDATED 2022: CWRU now offers an MSW instead of an MSSA degree).
 The new 3+2 program is in partnership with the Jack, Joseph and Morton Mandel School of Applied Social Sciences, the top-ranked school of social work at Case Western Reserve University (CWRU) in Cleveland, Ohio.

 Preparing students for advanced social work practice in a variety of settings, the MSSA program is designed to address the wide range of skills and functions required of a professional social worker and leader in social change.

 "We are excited to enter into this partnership with the Mandel School at Case Western Reserve University," said Interim Wittenberg Provost Mary Jo Zembar.
 "We know from research that the need for highly trained social workers is expected to grow by at least 15 percent over the next 10 years, making the need for this type of program essential, as well as offering our students an excellent avenue for success in this critical field."